top of page

 • 3 min read

+Most people think tailgating is just a security issue.
+It’s not.
+It’s a data integrity issue.
 If your access control system is designed to track who enters and when, but vehicles regularly follow one another through the gate, your reports, logs, and investigations stop reflecting reality.
+Once your data is compromised, every decision built on it becomes less reliable.

 1. Your Entry Logs No Longer Match Reality